ohduran/ohduran.github.io/03contact.md

 __Have a little patience__

 [ALOHAnet](https://en.wikipedia.org/wiki/ALOHAnet) pioneered how to overcome interference by using what is called _Exponential Backoff_: double the potential delay before trying to transmit again.
 Apply the same principle: if I haven't responded in one week, try again, and then wait two weeks, then try again and wait four, and so on.

-### Copyright

-I often post excerpts of books and articles I've read.
-If you, as a copyright holder, feel I have infringed on your copyright, please let me know and I will take down the link or modify the post in question.

-### Words versus Terms

-As a consequence of talking about other people's books, my approach is to write those book notes as I were the one writing the book I'm discussing.
-That is, I believe, a good way to grasp completely what the author means, rather than just the words that are written.

-A consequence of that approach is that all the opinions expressed here, then, come as a result of my interpretation of what the author means by his words.
-It doesn't mean that the author indeed said what I interpret, but neither does it mean that I agree with what I interpret that the author is saying.